-As of 2019, 79.5 million individuals have fled violence, persecution, extreme poverty, and increasing climate crises in their home countries without any guarantee of ever returning.
+Millions of people have been forcibly displaced, fleeing violence, persecution, extreme poverty, and increasing climate crises in their home countries without any guarantee of ever returning.
 They are seeking safety, opportunity, and a chance to live with dignity.
 Those who flee often end up living in poverty, with insufficient food, clothing, and shelter.
 On top of physical needs, they are also coping with grief and trauma.

 Around the world,

-- 82.4 million people are forcibly displaced, a number that has risen exponentially in the last several years
+- As of the end of 2022, 108.4 million individuals are forcibly displaced, a number that has risen exponentially in the last several years

 - Half of those living as refugees are children, who often travel alone or in groups, making them especially vulnerable to human trafficking and other forms of violence

 - On average, people will spend about 17 years living displaced